Deanomatic/back-end-capstone/mysite/README.md

 * This app utilizes broker/message queue services called Celery and Redis
 * In order for the reminders to actually be sent Celery must be running.
 To run Celery type `celery -A capstone.settings worker -l info`

-Redis is not made for windows.
-So to get around this some seperate files were downloaded from a repo linked to the Redis site that makes Redis usable for windows.
+Redis is not made for Windows.
+All of the extra Redis files in this project are only needed for Windows.
+These files were downloaded from one of the Redis Github repositorie.
+For a Mac user the above pip install is all that is needed.
 Click [here](https://github.com/MSOpenTech/redis) for details.
-This is not the conventional way to use Redis.
-If you are running a mac then the simple pip install above will work.

 ---
 # Purpose of the app